Symbol

 Why this interest in tenderness and Bellini?

 LYNN: Tenderness can be found in many of Bellini’s paintings.
-His work is scattered throughout Venice.
+Bellini’s work is scattered throughout Venice.
 When my son was about ten months old, and I had left the Bay Area to live again in Paris, where I had spent time as a child, I read Julia Kristeva’s essay on Bellini’s representations of motherhood.
+Kristeva writes about the way Bellini depicts the mother and child occupying their own spaces, independently looking out of the picture frame, not locked in one another’s gaze as so much of Western painting depicts the mother/child bond.
+This inspired me.

 In terms of our project, the kind of togetherness and connection that can happen between people—that is especially needed at this political juncture—was for me represented in the gesture in the missing painting.
 I was especially struck, for example, by an increasing lack of compassion for the plight of refugees victimized by strict immigration policies, in Europe, and in the United States following the U.S. presidential election of 2016.